-- > Creating a happy, secure and appropriate learning environment where pupils will be inspired to do their very best, actively and positively promoting self-advocacy, mutual respect and dignity. - > Engaging with all training related to behaviour, actively seeking further support if required. - > Setting a good example to pupils, modelling expected behaviour and forming positive relationships. - > Ensuring pupils are supported by appropriate communication aids, seeking further support as needed to enable them to do this from staff within school and visiting professionals. - > Implementing the behaviour policy consistently, communicating expectations and values and maintaining clear boundaries when interacting with pupils. - > Providing a personalised approach to the specific learning and behavioural needs of pupils, including putting in place Risk Reduction Plans/Restraint Risk Reduction Plans and periods of behavioural analysis for pupils who require them. - > Recording behaviour incidents promptly. - > Reporting instances of restrictive physical intervention promptly to senior leaders. - > Reflecting with parents/carers and other professionals so we are well-informed and have insight and understanding of individual needs. - > Ensuring our interventions are personalised, well informed and planned according to the needs of the child within the context of their class.
+- > Creating a happy, secure and appropriate learning environment where pupils will be inspired to do their very best, actively and positively promoting self-advocacy, mutual respect and dignity. - > Engaging with all training related to behaviour, actively seeking further support if required. - > Modelling expected behaviour and forming positive relationships. - > Ensuring pupils are supported by appropriate communication aids, seeking further support as needed to enable them to do this from staff within school and visiting professionals.

+- > Providing a personalised approach to the specific learning and behavioural needs of pupils, including putting in place Risk Reduction Plans/Restraint Risk Reduction Plans and periods of behavioural analysis for pupils who require them. - > Recording behaviour incidents promptly and reporting instances of restrictive physical intervention promptly to senior leaders. - > Reflecting with parents/carers and other multiagency professionals so we are well-informed and have insight and understanding of individual needs.